meilisearch/documentation/learn/advanced/geosearch.md

 <CodeSamples id="geosearch_guide_filter_settings_1" />

-Note that MeiliSearch will rebuild your index whenever you update `filterableAttributes`.
+Note that Meilisearch will rebuild your index whenever you update `filterableAttributes`.
 Depending on the size of your dataset, this might take a considerable amount of time.

 [You can read more about configuring `filterableAttributes` in our dedicated filtering guide.](/learn/advanced/filtering_and_faceted_search.md#configuring-filters)

 ### Usage

-Once you made sure all your documents contain valid geolocation data and added the `_geo` attribute to the `filterableAttributes` list, you can use [`filter`](/reference/features/search_parameters.md#filter) and `_geoRadius` to ensure MeiliSearch only returns results located within a specific geographic area.
+Once you made sure all your documents contain valid geolocation data and added the `_geo` attribute to the `filterableAttributes` list, you can use [`filter`](/reference/features/search_parameters.md#filter) and `_geoRadius` to ensure Meilisearch only returns results located within a specific geographic area.

 `_geoRadius` establishes a circular area based on a central point and a radius.
 Results beyond this area will be excluded from your search.
 This filter rule requires three parameters: `lat`, `lng` and `distance_in_meters`.